Generic Name: buprenorphine and naloxone (BUE pre NOR feen and nal OX one)

 Suboxone may be habit-forming, even at regular doses.
 Take this medicine exactly as prescribed by your doctor.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Suboxone is against the law.

 Before taking this medicine, drink a glass of water to moisten your mouth.
-Place the sublingual tablet or sublingual film under the tongue and allow it to dissolve.
+Place the sublingual film under the tongue and allow it to dissolve.
 Do not chew the tablet or film, and do not swallow it whole.

 If you switch between medicines containing buprenorphine, you may not use the same dose for each one.
 Follow all directions carefully.